-- Educational Psychologist (EP) Response team for advice
+- Educational Psychologist (EP)

 - Speech and Language Therapist (SALT)

 - Occupational Therapist (OT)

 - Child and Adolescent Mental Health Services (CAMHS)

-- MHST team assigned to our school

-- School Nurse (0-19 team)
+- School Nurse

 - Visual and Hearing Impairment Services

 - Physiotherapists

-- Community Paediatricians via the 0-19 team
+- Paediatricians

 - Special Educational Needs Assessment Advice Team (SENAAT)

-- LA Inclusion Team

-- LA ASC Team

-- Koala Northwest

-- Special School Outreach Team Support

-- MEAS Team

 The external specialist may act in an advisory capacity, provide additional specialist assessment or be involved in teaching the child directly.
 Targets written by individual services often link with children's targets.
 Support will be implemented, at least in part, in the normal classroom setting.
 The delivery of the interventions continues to be the responsibility of the class teacher.